 Welcome to Madison, Wisconsin!
 We hope you enjoy your stay while you are here.
 We would love to make your visit as enjoyable as possible.
 A few things to know while you are in town.
-(Check back often as we continue to update the information as the Games get closer!)

 Local Terms you should know:

 The Square – Wisconsin’s State Capitol is Madison and the Capitol Building is a huge landmark.
 The Capitol is surrounded by 4 streets and those 4 street blocks making that up are referred to as “The Square” (makes sense right?)
 The Square is where you will find the Saturday morning Farmer’s Market as well as a great variety of restaurants, bars, and shops.
 The earlier you go to the Farmer’s Market, the less busy it will be (and it gets busy.)
 When walking The Square for the Farmer’s Market, note that traffic always walks counter-clockwise.
 I am not sure why, but we do.
 And be sure to check out Stella’s Bakery for the hot, spicy cheese bread!